Permutation: Permutations of multisets

-A k-permutation of a multiset M is a sequence of length k of elements of M in which each element appears a number of times less than or equal to its multiplicity in M (an element's repetition number).
+A k-permutation of a multiset M is a sequence of k elements of M in which each element appears a number of times less than or equal to its multiplicity in M (an element's repetition number).

 Circular permutations

 Permutations, when considered as arrangements, are sometimes referred to as linearly ordered arrangements.
-In these arrangements there is a first element, a second element, and so on.
-If, however, the objects are arranged in a circular manner this distinguished ordering no longer exists, that is, there is no "first element" in the arrangement, any element can be considered as the start of the arrangement.
-The arrangements of objects in a circular manner are called circular permutations.
-These can be formally defined as equivalence classes of ordinary permutations of the objects, for the equivalence relation generated by moving the final element of the linear arrangement to its front.
+If, however, the objects are arranged in a circular manner this distinguished ordering is weakened: there is no "first element" in the arrangement, as any element can be considered as the start.
+An arrangement of distinct objects in a circular manner is called a circular permutation.
+These can be formally defined as equivalence classes of ordinary permutations of these objects, for the equivalence relation generated by moving the final element of the linear arrangement to its front.

-Two circular permutations are equivalent if one can be rotated into the other (that is, cycled without changing the relative positions of the elements).
+Two circular permutations are equivalent if one can be rotated into the other.
 The following four circular permutations on four letters are considered to be the same.